CESSProject/doc-v2/developer/tutorials/poe-solidity.md

     };
     ```

-    With this config and `hardhat-deploy`, we can deploy smart contract to our locally running CESS node by `pnpm hardhat deploy --network cess-local`.
+    With this config and `hardhat-deploy` component, we can deploy smart contract to our locally running CESS node by `pnpm hardhat deploy --network cess-local`.

-2. Now for the smart contract, we want to have the following methods:
+2. Now, for the smart contract, we want to have the following methods:

     - `claim(bytes32 hash)`: a method for the caller to claim ownership of a file with the specified hash.
     - `forfeit(bytes32 hash)`: a method for the caller to forfeit ownership of a file with the specified hash.
     - `ownedFiles()`:  retrieving all the file hashes owned by the user.
-    - `hasClaimed(hash)`: check given a file hash, has it been claimed yet.
+    - `hasClaimed(hash)`: check whether a file hash has been claimed yet.

-    ```solidity
+    ```Solidity
     // SPDX-License-Identifier: UNLICENSED
     pragma solidity ^0.8.19;